Stuck on how to become a hands-on mom? Let's tackle overcoming these 10 hands-on hurdles to start doing creative activities with your kids!

 Explore the process of the activity.
-The ideas I come across were always so stunning and I am always so excited to make them with Henry.
+The idea examples I come across are always so stunning and I am always so excited to make them with Henry.

 I try to provide him with the tools to explore and he can decide how to implement them.

 Also, not every activity or project we do ends up here on the blog.
 They don’t all turn out at our place either!

 They can’t do any of the ideas I find!

-I found that ultimately, the most important thing is to remember where your child is developmentally.
-I couldn’t expect Henry to do what other two-year olds were doing just because he was two.
+I found that, ultimately, the most important thing is to remember where your child is developmentally.
+I couldn’t expect Henry to do what other two-year-olds were doing just because he was two.

-I’ve learned to push him to his limits a little bit at times, too, by doing something outside his comfort box, but I don’t expect him to always grasp it either.
+I’ve learned to push him to his limits a little bit at times, too.
+We’ll definitely try something outside his comfort box, but I don’t expect him to always grasp it either.